China targets illegal flats after Beijing apartment block blaze kills 19

 Authorities were alarmed by a fire that broke out on Saturday in Beijing’s southern Daxing district, killing 19 people.
 An investigation found the fire started in a large refrigeration storage area that had been illegally built in the basement, according to CCTV.

-The apartment block is also near many storage warehouses and factory buildings that pose fire hazards, according to Chinese media reports.
+The apartment block is near many warehouses and factory buildings that pose fire hazards, media reported.

-Inspectors said it has been a “cat-and-mouse chase” as many illegal landlords had repeatedly ignored warnings.
-But this time the punishment would be “most severe” to solve the problem once and for all, according to CCTV.
+Inspectors said it has been a “cat-and-mouse chase” as many illegal landlords had ignored warnings.
+But this time, the punishment would be “most severe” in solving the problem once and for all, according to CCTV.

-Dozens of people were seen walking out with luggage when Reuters visited one of the apartment blocks in Beijing’s Tongzhou district on Thursday, where forced evictions have been reported and a banner which read “crack down on illegally rented apartments” could be seen.
+Dozens of people were seen leaving one of the apartment blocks, in Beijing’s Tongzhou district on Thursday, when Reuters visited.
+Forced evictions in the district have been reported.

+A banner could be seen with the message: “crack down on illegally rented apartments”.

 The people said they had to leave by Thursday night but did not give a reason.

-A landlord of another apartment block in the area told Reuters several other nearby apartments will be cleared in the coming days.
-(Reporting by Yawen Chen, Irene Wang and Joseph Campbell; Editing by Nick Macfie)
+A landlord of another apartment block in the area told Reuters several nearby apartments would be cleared in coming days.

+The campaign has also affected some restaurants and small businesses in Beijing’s ancient hutong alleyways.

+A noodle restaurant in the Xicheng district said in a notice put up on its shop front, the government had suspended its operations due to safety checks.